Forest Management Adaptation (AdaFor) 2013 – 2015

 - Continue supporting decision making around biomass heating and the self-supply of woodfuel.

-Activities to be undertaken by the Kent Downs AONB involvement
+Activities undertaken by the Kent Downs AONB involvement

 Activity VI: Mechanisation and harvesting